GCHT Team:

 Gemma Wild, Heritage Manager:

-Gemma has over 10 years experience protecting and celebrating the historic environment in the UK, and supporting others to develop skills and understanding within conservation and heritage contexts.
-After beginning her career in a planning consultancy, she moved to Glasgow in 2007 and has worked for the Scottish Civic Trust and the Scottish Waterways Trust delivering community engagement, interpretation and education projects helping communities unlock the benefits that the historic environment can offer.
-Gemma is an active Affiliate Member of the Institute of Historic Building Conservation (IHBC) and a Trustee at Maryhill Burgh Halls, where she chairs the Fundraising Committee and sits on the Heritage Committee.
+Gemma has over 15 years’ experience protecting and celebrating the historic environment in the UK, helping others develop skills and understanding in conservation and heritage.
+After starting her career in a planning consultancy, she moved to Glasgow in 2007 and has worked for the Scottish Civic Trust and Scottish Waterways Trust, delivering community engagement, interpretation, and education projects.
+At Glasgow City Heritage Trust, she now works across outreach and business development.
+Gemma is an Affiliate Member of the Institute of Historic Building Conservation (IHBC) and a Trustee at Maryhill Burgh Halls, where she chairs the Fundraising Committee and sits on the Heritage Committee.

 Gemma works part-time, Tuesday – Friday.